Synthetic Mutual Gauge Field in Microwave-Shielded Polar Molecular Gases

 If the microwave mixes $\sigma^+$ polarization with $\pi$ or $\sigma^{-}$ polarization, there is no such analytical expression of $\hat{U}$ that can eliminate all phase dependence in $\hat{W}({\bm r})$.
 However, one can always straightforwardly diagonalize $\hat{W}(\bf r)$ to obtain a complex eigenstate $\ket{\zeta({\bm r})}$ corresponding to the microwave-shielded potential.
 We can further compute ${\bm A}({\bm r})$ as $i\hbar\bra{\zeta({\bm r})}\nabla_{\bm r}\ket{\zeta({\bm r})}$.
 In this case, the resulting synthetic magnetic field no longer obeys cylindrical symmetry, leading to a distorted solenoid.
 However, the general physical picture should not change.
 We will leave the more detailed calculation for future investigation.

 \textit{Two-Body Problem.} Now, we discuss the physical consequence of this synthetic gauge field.
-The emergent magnetic field around each molecule is very similar to the magnetosphere around our Earth, which bends the trajectory of charged particles in the solar wind except for those coming toward two poles.
+The emergent magnetic field around each molecule is very similar to the magnetosphere around our Earth, which bends the trajectory of charged particles in the solar wind, except for those coming toward the two poles.
 By similar physical intuition, the dominant physical effect is to generate the mutual rotation between two molecules, especially when two molecules approach each other toward the shielding core in the $xy$ plane.
 To illustrate this effect, we solve a two-dimensional problem with two molecules restricted in the $xy$ plane and confined by a two-dimensional harmonic trap.
 We calculate the relative angular momentum for the ground state as $\langle L_z\rangle=- i\hbar\int d{\bm r} \langle \Psi({\bm r})|\frac{ \partial }{\partial \phi} |\Psi({\bm r})\rangle$, where ${\bm r}$ now refers to the relative position in the $xy$ plane.
 As shown in Fig.~\ref{angular-momentum}, a non-zero relative angular momentum indeed appears.
 The magnitude of this angular momentum is of the order of $\hbar$, consistent with the amount of the flux outside of the shielding core shown in Fig.~\ref{gauge}(b).
-Nevertheless, the angular momentum decreases with the increase of $\Omega$, showing an opposite trend compared with Fig.~\ref{gauge}(b), because the inter-molecule distance is largely determined by the harmonic potential and does not significantly vary with $\Omega$.